ghostery/ghostery-extension/extension-manifest-v2/README.md

 Verifying token...
 Updating /Users/<your user name>/.transifexrc file...
 ```
+Run Transifex client (tx) at the root of your local synchronized 'develop' branch.
+.tx/config file at the root of the repo tells Transifex client the location of the language files.
 Use Transifex client as follows:
 ```sh
 # Push changes made to _locales/en/messages.json to Transifex